tlaplus/Examples/README.md

      - `"generate"` for model trace generation
    - Model result:
      - `"success"` if the model completes successfully
+     - `"assumption failure"` if the model violates an assumption
      - `"safety failure"` if the model violates an invariant
      - `"liveness failure"` if the model fails to satisfy a liveness property
      - `"deadlock failure"` if the model encounters deadlock